 Originally from Pittsburgh, Pennsylvania, Mark Gasbarro now lives and works in Los Angeles.

-Mark’s work as pianist, composer/arranger/orchestrator and producer has taken him around the world, though his home base has been his work in Hollywood.
+Mark’s work as a pianist, composer/arranger/orchestrator, and producer has taken him around the world, though his home base has been his work in Hollywood.
 His work may be heard on hundreds of productions from blockbuster feature films and television series through album projects, awards shows and more.